 6. Nobody has marriage figured out

-Every wedding is different, but respect and mutual love and understanding are pivotal to its success.
+Every wedding is different, but respect in a relationship and mutual love and understanding are pivotal to its success.
 No one, including your parents or grandparents, has figured out the rules of this game.
 Each marriage has its rhythm, and it can be custom-built according to the partners.
-The adjustment in marriage must happen on your mutual terms and conditions.
+The adjustment in married life must happen on your mutual terms and conditions.

 7. Marriage is a lot of work by both partners